ieee-vgtc/ieeevis.org/content/info/call-participation/posters-faq.md

 *What makes for a good poster?*

 The key content of the poster should convey a good overview of the presented topic.
 The poster may also have more dense text, graphics, or videos, suitable for viewers who are interested in the details of the work.
 Consider also that the material on the poster should be useful for you to illustrate important aspects of your work when discussing it individually with attendees during your session.
 This may involve text, but may focus predominantly on (interactive) visualization - it is IEEE VIS after all!
 Don't forget to include your name, affiliation, and contact information on the poster.
-At the respective virtual poster session, you should have your contact details or a link to a virtual leaflet ready to give it to interested people.
+At the respective poster session, you should have your contact details or a link to a virtual leaflet ready to give it to interested people.